The Best Cities for Buying Beauty Products

 Sydney Beauty Picks:

 Australia, land of surf, sun, and sun-kissed sand, also happens to be a major beauty mecca—the city of Sydney in particular.
 Sure, Sephora recently opened its doors there in 2014 (finally), but Australian women were flocking to Aussie-owned beauty superstores like Mecca Cosmetics (aptly named) long before Sephora landed.
-Along with that, you’ll also find botanical beauty products aplenty—from organic skincare brand Lewin & Reilly to cool-girl haircare lines like Original Minerals and Mr. Smith.
-Don’t forget that your much-loved red tube of Lucas Papaw Ointment ($9) originated from Australia too.
+Along with that, you’ll also find botanical beauty products aplenty—from cool-girl haircare lines like Original Minerals and Mr. Smith to the your much-loved red tube of Lucas Papaw Ointment ($9).

 London Beauty Picks: